 At Chibu, the Meetei kept a stone slab bearing king Chandrakirti’s footprint which was engraved at the house of Chibu’s chief.
 Chandrakirti occupied 112 villages of the present Mizoram and he also brought 1126 men as war captives to Imphal.

-In 1871, king Chandrakirti sent 100 sepoys and 300 khongjai to control the Lushai, which was not very successful.
+In 1871, King Chandrakirti sent 100 sepoys and 300 khongjai to control the Lushai, which was not very successful.
 So, he sent Thangal Major and Sawaijam Major on 8 December 1871 along with 2000 sepoys.
 Meetei sepoys were encamped at Chibu, around 23 men came from Poiboi, Lengkhum, Saileth and Damboon came acknowledging themselves before General Thangal, General Balaram and General Nuthal to be the subjects of Maharaja Bhagyachandra.
-They promised that they would commit any wrong against the Maharaja of Manipur.
+They promised that they would not commit any wrong against the Maharaja of Manipur.

 A treaty was agreed between the Meetei and Lushai that Lushai should not attack the Kabui, Khongjai and other hill peoples.
 Meetei also promised to maintain friendly relation with the Lushai.
 Later, more Lushai village chiefs came to pay respect to the King.
 Chief of Fourteen villages including Thenzawl and Tlabung came to pay tributes to the Meetei king.